 Bioorganic chemistry: Determination of enzyme mechanisms and transition states; synthesis of inhibitors, alternative substrates, and isotopically labeled compounds; enzyme kinetics

 Fax: (716) 645-6963

-Transition-state structures are determined using multiple kinetic isotope effects (KIEs), which are measures of the bonding changes a substrate undergoes as it traverses through the transition state of a reaction.
-A transition-state model is generated by matching experimental KIEs to those calculated using computation.
-This model serves as a blueprint for the design of transition-state analogues, which are among the most powerful inhibitors in nature.
+Stable compounds that resemble the reaction’s transition state are often potent inhibitors.
+To design such compounds, the enzymatic transition-state structure is elucidated by a combination of experiment and computation.
+First, multiple kinetic isotope effects (KIEs) are measured, which give a quantitative description of the bonding changes the substrate undergoes as it traverses through the transition state.
+Then, a transition-state model is generated by matching experimental KIEs to those calculated using quantum mechanical computation.
+This model serves as a blueprint for the design of transition-state analogues.

-In the Murkin Laboratory, students will gain expertise in many of the chemical, biochemical, and biophysical tools essential for pursuing careers in academia or industry.
+In the Murkin Laboratory, students gain expertise in many of the chemical, biochemical, and biophysical tools essential for pursuing careers in academia or industry.
 Among these methods are protein expression, enzyme kinetics, and synthesis of inhibitors and isotopically labeled compounds.
-Projects in our lab are directed at drug targets in infectious diseases including malaria, tuberculosis, and bacterial infections.
+Projects are directed at drug targets in infectious diseases including malaria, tuberculosis, and bacterial infections.